elixir-cloud-aai/TESK/documentation/deployment.md

 j2 -g "*.j2" config.ini
 ```

-It will produce a set of file, one for each `.j2` file, present in the local folder, customized using the values present in the `config.ini` file.
+This will produce a set of files, one for each `.j2` file, present in the local folder, customized using the values present in the `config.ini` file.

 ## Deploy Tesk